 3 - Stir in the beef and thoroughly combine with the spiced paste.
 Cook for 5 minutes until the beef browns.

-4 - Add the tamarind water.
-Stir and then stir in more water to just cover.
+4 - Add the tamarind water and a little more water to just cover.
 Bring to the boil then place into the oven and cook for 2 hours.
-Check on the hour to ensure it isn't cooking dry.
-Add the squash on the hour.
+Check on the hour to ensure it isn't cooking dry; you may need to add a drop or two of water.
+Add the squash at this point too.
 The finished product should have a light gravy rather than be watery.
 Continue to cook if it is too watery.

 4 - Remove the bay leaves and taste for seasoning.
-Serve with plain boiled basmati rice, fresh mint and Indian breads.
+Serve with plain boiled basmati rice, chutney, fresh mint and/or coriander and Indian breads.